smwhr/tinta/README.md

 **You can't bind multiple functions to the same external function declaration.** If you try to do so, it throws an error.

-You could remove bindings, but in that case you should have a fallback defined in ink or bind with another lua function immediately afterwards.
-Otherwise calling that function would result in error.

 **Note that external function only receives a table as its first argument.** If you declare your function in ink like this: